Bankruptcy, fame and prison: The rise and fall of Todd and Julie Chrisley - Local News 8

 May 2022

-The Chrisley’s blame a former employee for duping them in their opening statement, according to Insider.
+The Chrisleys blame a former employee for duping them in their opening statement, according to a report by Insider.

 June 2022

-Prosecutors argue the Chrisleys hid millions in income from their TV show from the IRS.
-The couple was also found to have not paid taxes or filed tax returns from 2013 to 2016.
+Prosecutors argue the Chrisleys hid millions in income from the IRS earned from their TV show and failed to file tax returns from 2013 to 2016.

-After a three week long trial, the Chrisley’s are found guilty and are convicted on all counts in a federal court in Georgia.
+After a three-week trial, the Chrisleys are convicted on all counts in a federal court in Georgia.

-Todd Chrisley is hit with conspiracy to commit bank fraud, bank fraud, conspiracy to defend the United States and tax fraud.

-Julie Chrisley is convicted of conspiracy to commit bank fraud, bank fraud, conspiracy to defend the United States, tax fraud and wire fraud.

 June 2022